gee-community/arcgis-earthengine-toolbox/docs/installation.md

 </div>

-## Download ArcGEE Connector Toolbox
+## Download the GEE Connector Toolbox

-The ArcGEE Connector Toolbox can be obtained through the following steps:
+The GEE Connector can be obtained through the following steps:

 ![Alt Text](images/DownloadToolbox.png)

-1. Download the repository from this [link](https://github.com/di-private/redlands-desktop-engine/tree/woolpert_dev) using either method:
+1. Download the repository from this [link](https://github.com/gee-community/arcgis-earthengine-toolbox/tree/main) using either method:
    - Clone the repository using git: `git clone https://github.com/di-private/redlands-desktop-engine.git`
    - Or download as ZIP file and extract it to your desired location

-   You can download the repository folder to your ArcPro project folder such as `C:\Users\<username>\Documents\ArcGIS\Projects\<project_name>\ArcGEE Connector Toolbox`.
+   You can download the repository folder to your ArcPro project folder such as `C:\Users\<username>\Documents\ArcGIS\Projects\<project_name>\GEE Connector`.
 Meanwhile, you can also download the repository folder to any other location and connect it to ArcPro.

 2. Add the toolbox to ArcPro:
    - Open ArcPro